aasim2390/Generative-AI/n8n/01_prompts.md

 ### 1. Leverage Structured Outputs

 Use JSON, XML, or other structured formats for complex data:

+Whenever you want AI to think like a **project manager, consultant, or analyst**, ask it to answer in this JSON format.

 ```
 Return analysis as JSON:
 {